visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tile-3d-loader.md

 # Tile3DLoader (Experimental)

+> The 3D tile loaders are still under development.
+If you are interested in early access, please open an issue.

 Parses a [3D tile](https://github.com/AnalyticalGraphicsInc/3d-tiles). glTF file into a hirearchical scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.
 Can load both binary `.glb` files and JSON `.gltf` files.

 | Loader                | Characteristic                                                                                                    |